saplingdigitalltd/deployment-workflow/README.md

 ### Vagrantfile

-In the Vagrantfile, set the local development url for the project (this is built from the project name set above, ending in the suffix `.dev`.
+In the Vagrantfile, set the local development url for the project (this should be the project name ending in the suffix `.dev`.

 	config.hostsupdater.aliases = ['groundskeeper.dev']